wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-administer-use-management-portal.md

 ##Abrir a IU do Yarn

-Para usar a IU do Yarn, clique em **IU do Hadoop** no console de Consulta do HDInsight.
+Para usar a interface do usuário do Yarn, clique em **Interface do usuário do Yarn** no console de Consulta do HDInsight.
 Consulte [Abrir o console de consulta do HDInsight](#open-hdinsight-query-console).

 ##Conectar-se aos clusters usando o RDP